October 2023–June 2024

 - A personal statement of no more than two single-spaced pages in length.
 The statement should explain the applicant’s interest in the Digital Humanities and Holocaust/World War II and how the Associate Fellowship might further encourage their studies in these areas.

 - A project concept of no more than two single-spaced pages in length.
 Each concept should be an application of Digital Humanities that the applicant could potentially pursue as part of the Associate Fellowship.
-This project demonstrates ideas but will not necessarily be pursued during the Fellowship.

 United States Holocaust Memorial Museum